Home

 I’m continually searching for radical futures, reflecting over the racial and colonial legacies of our pasts, and laboring to enact justice in the present.
 My academic work critically examines African developmental futures.
 My creative work reflects over grief, gender, and land.
 Both aim to open imaginative possibilities for decolonization.

 I hail from Southwest Michigan and now live in Phoenix, where I work as Associate Professor of Rhetoric & Critical/Cultural Studies in the Hugh Downs School of Human Communication at Arizona State University.
-I’m a British Science Fiction Association Award-shortlisted author, narrator for the Ignyte and British Fantasy Award-shortlisted podcast Simultaneous Times as well as Strange Horizons, and Audio Editor at Orion’s Belt.
-I’m also the Immediate Past President of the Organization for Feminist Research on Gender and Communication.
+I’m a British Science Fiction Association Award-shortlisted author, narrator for the Ignyte, British Science Fiction Association, and British Fantasy Award-nominated podcast Simultaneous Times as well as Strange Horizons, and Audio Editor at Orion’s Belt.

 A graduate student once called me a “badass fairy.”
 I attempt to live up to the title.